satspatel/pip/Revision.md

 - No urine in 18 hours
 - Immunosuppression - recent chemo

-Freedom of information act – how many days to give a response
+## Freedom of information act

+- Enacted 2000
+- 20 working days
+- can ask for extensions
+- can refuse if it will cost >£600

+## Data Protection Act

+- Enacted 2018
+- Replaced the 1998 one

+### Principles

+1. Processing lawful and fair
+1. Purposes of processing specified, explicit and legitimate
+1. Data adequate, relevant and not excessive
+1. Data accurate and kept up to date
+1. Kept no longer than necessary
+1. Processed in secure manner

+## Mental Capacity Act 2005

+### Principles

+1. Assumed to have capacity unless established they lack capacity
+1. Treated to be able to make a decision unless all practicable steps to help have been taken without success
+1. Making an unwise decision does not indicated lack of capacity
+1. Decisions made under the Act must be done in the persons best interests
+1. Intervention chosen needs to be, as possible, less restrictive to rights and freedoms

+### Capacity Assessment

+A person is unable to make a decision for themselves if they are **unable** to:

+- understand the information relevant to the decision (in a form suitable for them)
+- retain that information for the time required to make the decision
+- use that information as part of the process of making the decision
+  - or communicate their decision

+## In BNF

-Dementia different types
+- Dementia different types

-MCA if you want to assess capacity

-Gram positive and gram negative
+- Gram positive and gram negative

-Know you antibiotic indications
+- Know you antibiotic indications

-Common, uncommon, reactions
+- Common, uncommon, reactions

-Yellow card scheme
+- Yellow card scheme